I Feel Guilty When I Say No - featured image

 In resentment, we are reactive.

-You may say “yes” out of fear—of being disliked, excluded, or judged.
+of being disliked, excluded, or judged.

 How to Say “No” Without Guilt